 Keyword in Title TagPriority: High

-Having a Country Code Top Level Domain (.cn, .pt, .ca) can help the site rank for that particular country… but it can limit the site’s ability to rank globally.
+Using a country code top-level domain (.cn, .us, .ca) is the strongest factor that can help the site rank for that particular country… but it can limit the site’s ability to rank globally.

 Public vs. Private WhoIsPriority: Low